(Disclosure: Some of the links below may be affiliate links)

 When VIAC was introduced, they were the best third pillar available.
 Now, there have been other competitors.
 If you want to keep up to date, I have an article about the best third pillars in Switzerland.

 I still have a third pillar account at VIAC.
 When I discovered VIAC, I opened a VIAC account and transferred my previous third pillar there.
-Now, I also have another third pillar account at Finpension.
+Now, I also have another third pillar account at Finpension (more in my review).
 In the future, I will see if I transfer everything to Finpension or not.
 But both are excellent options!

 Which third pillar do you use?
 What do you think of VIAC?